 New Profit Centers

 As with many other types of specialty printing, textile printing can simply be an extension of the products a shop already produces.
 “A T-shirt is just another substrate,” said Longtin.
 “If you’re already doing vinyl, wraps, or banners, you already understand the production process and you already have a customer base that looks and sounds and acts just like the customer base for a garment decorator.”
-Indeed, there are opportunities to reach out to that current customer base and offer them new products or services, and in fact Longtin estimates that as much as 10% of Anajet’s customer base comprise signmakers and wide-format shops.
+Indeed, there are opportunities to reach out to that current customer base and offer them new products or services, and in fact Longtin estimates that as much as 10 percent of Anajet’s customer base comprise signmakers and wide-format shops.

 And therein lies the opportunity.
 “When you can sample your customer base and say, ‘By the way, here’s something else I did for you to thank you for your business with the sign, or the banner, or the wrap: here are a couple of free T-shirts with your logo on them,’” he said.
 “It costs you six bucks to make a couple of T-shirts, but you just did them a huge service and they’ll come back to you with their T-shirt orders.”